About Finnish Foundations

 Interesting figures

-- C. 800 of above mentioned are grant-making foundations.
+• C. 800 of the above are grant-making foundations.

-- Oldest of the Finnish foundations was established in the 19th century.
+• The oldest Finnish foundation was established in the 19th century.

-- Median size of balance sheet total is 1,3 million EUR in market value.
+• Median size of the balance sheet total is 1,3 million EUR in market value.

 Basic Facts